AIUC-1

 E010.2 Config: AUP violation detection

-Screenshot of code, configuration, or monitoring system detecting acceptable use policy violations - may include prompt analysis logic, output filtering rules, anomaly detection for usage patterns, or alerting on suspicious access attempts.
+Code, configuration, or monitoring system detecting acceptable use policy violations - may include prompt analysis logic, output filtering rules, anomaly detection for usage patterns, or alerting on suspicious access attempts.

 Engineering Code